 Prior to joining Harper Adams, Emma worked in both the NGO and public sectors in regional management and project management roles.
 In addition, she has worked overseas as an organisational development adviser.

-During her time as the Postgraduate Programme Manager, Emma has overseen a review of a review of postgraduate provision and facilities development.
+During her time as the Postgraduate Programme Manager, Emma oversaw a strategic review of postgraduate provision and facilities development.

 Practitioner consultancy includes: